Borelli28/rockPaper-py/README.md

-# rockPaper-py
+# rockPaper-py - Rock,Paper & Scissors game

-## Command Line - Rock Paper Scissors game written in Python3
+# This is a Python3 Rock, Paper & Scissors command line program